-* The Canonical Whale Evolution Story Falling Apart: Real Science Radio host Bob Enyart begins a comprehensive series of interviews with filmmaker Carl Werner whose videotaped interviews with the discoverers of the "walking whales" have caused museums around the world to change their fossil exhibits.
+* Rebutting the Canonical Whale Evolution Story: Real Science Radio host Bob Enyart begins a comprehensive series of interviews with filmmaker Carl Werner whose videotaped interviews with the discoverers of the "walking whales" have caused museums around the world to change their fossil exhibits.
 Dr. Werner reports on one of the most fascinating chapters in the history of science.
 For the imagined whale-like features of creatures like Pakicetus, Ambulocetus, and Rodhocetus, one by one, are being falsified and their "whale features" are being withdrawn by "whale evolution experts" and even by the discoverers themselves, the teacher Philip Gingerich and his former student Hans Thewissen.

 * RSR's List of Whale Problems: For the list itself, see below.